-Trump’s defence to make opening statement in ‘hush money’ trial
+Trump’s defence makes opening statement in ‘hush money’ trial

 “It was election fraud, pure and simple,” Colangelo said.

-The defence team is likely to argue that the charges are politically motivated and the payments were the result of Trump seeking to head off a potentially embarrassing smear campaign.
+The defence team has argued that the charges are politically motivated and the payments were the result of Trump seeking to head off a potentially embarrassing smear campaign.
 Trump has denied the affair.

+Trump lawyer Todd Blanche began his statements with a simple message: “President Trump did not commit any crimes”.

+He added that prosecutors should never have brought the case against Trump, saying the narrative they told was “not true”.

 The opening arguments come after a week of jury selection, in which 12 jurors and six alternates were seated.
 Those proceedings ended on Friday with a morbid scene outside the courthouse when a man set himself ablaze in a park across the street.
 He later died from the burns.